Take a guided video tour around campus. Watch:

 Koessler Academic Center

-The Carr Memorial Library at Canisius High School upholds the school's philosophy and goals for academic excellence.
-It is devoted to providing a rich learning environment equipped with essential resources and personnel to serve the information needs of the Canisius learning community.
+The library at Canisius is a modern learning commons equipped with resources to serve the information needs of the Canisius community.

 A full-time library media specialist is available to help students Monday through Friday, from 7:30 am until 4:00 pm, and qualified teachers cover the room from 4:00 pm until 4:45 during regular school days.
 The library is for quiet study and students are expected to comport themselves appropriately in the library.

-The Canisius High School auditorium was built in the 1920s when the Freemasons owned the property, before it was Canisius High School.
+The Canisius auditorium was built in the 1920s when the Freemasons owned the property, before it was Canisius High School.
 It was an era when elaborate theaters such as Shea’s Buffalo were being built across the country, and the Masons' consistory auditorium was said to be in the same league with the best of them.
-The lobby’s marble staircases and promenades reflect the simplicity of the Greek architecture preferred by the Masons. the auditorium’s neo-classical style features10 columns of the Corinthian order – five on each side – supporting the cornice (ornamental molding).
+The lobby (Higgins Hall) features marble staircases and promenades reflecting the simplicity of the Greek architecture preferred by the Masons. the auditorium’s neo-classical style features10 columns of the Corinthian order – five on each side – supporting the cornice (ornamental molding).
 Approximately 175 feet long by 115 feet wide, the auditorium towers to a height of 50 feet to the sunburst in the ceiling.
 The rays of the gorgeous sun, made of Tiffany stained glass, extend across the entire ceiling, representing the open sky.
-Recessed

 For a while, Canisius used the auditorium as a gymnasium with the wooden floor–still evident today–installed over the original orchestra area.
 These days, Canisius utilizes the auditorium for assemblies, theater productions, graduation, and other special events.